Charlotte-Marie/PAI_Advanced_Approach/README.md

    a) Manually

-      You only need three additional packages (numpy, pandas, scikit).
+      You only need four additional packages (numpy, pandas, scikit, seaborn).
 Install them manually if you have not installed them yet.

     b) Automatically for conda-users, run in the terminal: